-"Social Paper", an exhibit at Columbia College (Chicago, IL), includes work from the Combat Paper Project.
-The exhibit, running from February 10 through April 15, is co-curated by Jessica Cochran and Melissa Potter, and supported by a grant from the Center for Craft, Creativity and Design.
+"Social Paper", an exhibit at Columbia College (Chicago, IL), included work from the Combat Paper Project.
+The exhibit, ran from February 10 through April 15, was co-curated by Jessica Cochran and Melissa Potter, and supported by a grant from the Center for Craft, Creativity and Design.

 Work from the Combat Paper Project was exhibited at Friends Academy (Locust Valley, NY) as part of their Peace Week at Friends celebration.
 Jenny Pacanowski and Patrick Sargent were there for the opening on February 6th; Jenny later met with students in the classroom while Patrick led a workshop on hand-papermaking with students.
 Our exhibitions coordinator, Tara Tappert, also was on hand for two presentations: the history of the Combat Paper Project and her work with The Arts and the Military.
 The show ran through March 15th.

 A small selection of work from the Combat Paper Project was shown at the Salina Art Center (Salina, KS) from November 6th through December 1st.

 "War & Healing: Artwork from the Combat Paper Project" was shown at the St. Louis Mercantile Library at the University of Missouri (St. Louis, MO) from November 1 through December 30.